 “Really?
 Who is it?”
-Mia preyed her eyes away from medieval architecture.
+Mia preyed her eyes away from the medieval architecture.

-Adelia seemed intrigued as well, which strike Mia as odd, given Leanna, and she was well-acquainted for many years.
+Adelia seemed intrigued as well, which strike Mia as odd, given Leanna and she was well acquainted for many years.
 She concluded the meeting with the mystery person was recent.
-Too recently that it made her think about the name’s connection with someone she knew.
-Someone with that same surname.
+Too recent that it made her think about the name’s connection with someone she knew.
+Someone with that surname.